To understand calibration span, let’s go back to all the ranges an instrument can have.

 The measuring range covers the values where the transmitter works properly, omitting the overpressure zone.
 The lower range limit (LRL) and upper range limit (URL) define this range.

-Now, inside the measuring range, you’ll find the calibration span, the range in which your device will be working, depending on your application.
+Inside the measuring range, you’ll find the calibration span, the range in which your device will be working, depending on your application.
 The calibration span covers the difference between your upper range value (URV), the maximum value your transmitter can read, and lower range value (LRV), the minimum value the device can read.
 So there you go!

 You should also know that each instrument has a minimum and maximum calibration span it can support.
 If you go below or over these limits, you’ll lose accuracy in your readings.